Is Diabetic Retinopathy a Qualifying Disability?

 - The second step is determining whether your medical conditions, either singularly or in combination, qualify as a medically determinable impairment.
 This is any impairment that poses more than a minimal impact upon your ability to perform work duties.

 - The third step in the analysis is whether you meet or equal one of social security’s listed impairments.
-This is a list of conditions which social security have deemed disabling as long as certain criteria are met.
+This is a list of conditions which social security has deemed disabling as long as certain criteria are met.

 - The fourth step is determining whether your condition precludes you from performing any work you performed in the past fifteen years on a significant level.